 If upgrading from a previous version (Ignition 7.9.3 and before), unrestricted client queries will not be disabled by default for existing projects.
 Secure the system by either converting existing queries to named queries or limit client queries to appropriate roles and security zones.

 Audit Profiles allow Ignition to record details about specific events that occurred.
-Audit Profiles are simple to set-up, and immediately start to record events.
+Audit Profiles are simple to set up and immediately start to record events.
 By default, only tag writes, SQL UPDATE, SQL INSERT, and SQL DELETE statements are recorded.
 This allows you to keep track of which user wrote to which tag, or modified which table.
-Furthermore, a time-stamp is recorded, so you can easily track the changes and outline and order of events.
+Furthermore, a time-stamp is recorded, so you can easily track the changes, outline, and order of events.

 Once some changes have been made to a tag or a database table, Ignition will begin recording.